RedditRecs

 Reddit Icon

-Gurnug • about 2 months ago
+Gurnug • 6 months ago

 I use Garmin forerunner watch, sync Strava with Garmin Connect and sync Komoot with Strava.
 It works like a charm.